Facinorous-420/dick/README.md

 Running DICK is very simple, though there is no docker container.<br/>
 You must have `Node >=v16.14.0`, which you should if you're running ASS.<br/>

-:warning:```Currently there is no pagination on the file manager- this means if your library has a lot of images to load, it may take a long time to load the profile dashboard.```<br/>

 ### Config

 Inside of your dick root folder, you will see `src/CONSTANTS.ts.example`.
 Copy this to `CONSTANTS.ts`<br/>